Ads

 Rotor Blade Tracking

-Blade tracking is the process of determining the positions of the tips of the rotor blade relative to each other while the rotor head is turning, and of determining the corrections necessary to hold these positions within certain tolerances.
+Blade tracking is the process of determining the positions of the tips of the rotor blades relative to each other while the rotor head is turning, and of determining the corrections necessary to hold these positions within certain tolerances.
 The blades should all track one another as closely as possible.
-The purpose of blade tracking is to bring the tips of all blades into the same tip path throughout their entire cycle of rotation.
-Various methods of blade tracking are explained in the following paragraphs.
+The purpose of blade tracking is to ensure that the tips of all rotor blades follow the same tip-path plane throughout the rotor cycle of rotation.
+Various methods of blade tracking are explained below.

 Flag and Pole